Blog · Review Essay · Last reviewed June 19, 2026

 The risk in reading Morozov badly is replacing techno-utopianism with techno-fatalism.
 The fact that authoritarian systems can adapt to technology does not mean activists, journalists, civil society groups, and ordinary users gain nothing from digital tools.
 It means the political result depends on organization, threat modeling, law, infrastructure, funding, security practice, and local context.

 The better lesson is cyber-realism.
 Do not ask whether the tool is good or bad in the abstract.
 Ask who owns it, who can observe it, who can compel it, who depends on it, who can contest it, who can leave it, and what institutions surround it when conflict arrives.
+Then ask the harder AI-era question: when the tool summarizes reality for the user, what evidence survives inside the summary?

 The AI-era interface is not just a window.
 It is a filter, clerk, scout, tutor, guard, advertiser, witness, and sometimes proxy actor.
 That bundle can expand human agency, but only if its surrounding institutions keep it inspectable, contestable, portable, and subordinate to public rights.